dejikadri/comprehensions/README.md

 # comprehensions

-Showcase List, set and dictionary comprehensions using practical examples
+Showcase List, Set and Dictionary comprehensions using practical examples